When to visit the vet?

 Causes

 Anaphylaxis is an acute systemic reaction caused by the release of mediators from mast cells and basophils.
 These cells are part of the immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
-It comprises a complex network of organs, cells, and molecules that work together to protect the body. and respond to certain allergens by releasing histamine and other chemical substances.
+It comprises a complex network of organs, cells, and molecules that work together to protect the body. and react to certain allergens by releasing histamine and other chemical substances.
 These substances cause dilationDilation refers to the widening or expansion of a hollow organ or vessel.
-It can be physiological (normal) or pathological (due to disease). of blood vessels, increased vascular permeabilityVascular permeability refers to the permeability of blood vessel walls, which allows the exchange of fluids, nutrients, and other substances between the bloodstream and surrounding tissue.
-Increased permeability can occur in inflammatory conditions or injuries., and contraction of smooth muscle, leading to the typical symptoms of allergic shock.
+It can be physiological (normal) or pathological (due to disease). of blood vessels, an increase in vascular permeabilityVascular permeability refers to the permeability of blood vessel walls, which allows the exchange of fluids, nutrients, and other substances between the bloodstream and surrounding tissue.
+Increased permeability can occur in inflammatory conditions or injuries., and contraction of smooth muscles, leading to the typical symptoms of allergic shock.

 The causes of anaphylaxisAnaphylaxis is a rapid, severe allergic reaction that is potentially life-threatening.
-It can be triggered by various factors, including food, medications, and insect stings, and requires immediate medical attention. in dogs can be varied.
+It can be triggered by various factors, including food, medications, and insect stings, and requires immediate medical attention. in dogs can be diverse.
 Common triggers include insect bites, especially from bees and wasps, certain foods, medications such as antibiotics or vaccines, and in some cases, environmental allergens.
 A genetic predispositionA predisposition is an innate inclination or susceptibility of an organism to certain diseases or conditions.
 In dogs and cats, there may be a genetic predisposition to certain conditions such as hip dysplasia or certain heart diseases. may also play a role, with some dog breeds possibly being more susceptible to allergic reactions than others.

 A crucial factor in the development of anaphylaxisAnaphylaxis is a rapid, severe allergic reaction that is potentially life-threatening.
 It can be triggered by various factors, including food, medications, and insect stings, and requires immediate medical attention. is prior sensitization to an allergenAn allergen is a substance that can trigger an allergic reaction in sensitized individuals.
 These reactions vary in intensity and can range from mild symptoms to severe, life-threatening conditions..
 During the first exposureExposure refers to the Contact with or subjection to certain substances, environmental factors, or pathogens.
 In veterinary medicine, this can include Contact with toxins, allergens, or infectious agents that can cause health problems in dogs and cats., the immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
-It comprises a complex network of organs, cells, and molecules that work together to protect the body. may form antibodies against the allergenAn allergen is a substance that can trigger an allergic reaction in sensitized individuals.
+It comprises a complex network of organs, cells, and molecules that work together to protect the body. can form antibodies against the allergenAn allergen is a substance that can trigger an allergic reaction in sensitized individuals.
 These reactions vary in intensity and can range from mild symptoms to severe, life-threatening conditions. without a visible reaction occurring.
 However, upon re-exposureRe-exposure refers to renewed Contact with an allergen, toxin, or pathogen after previous exposure.
 In dogs and cats, this can lead to a renewed or intensified reaction, especially in cases of allergies or sensitivities., the body can triggerA trigger is a stimulus that elicits a specific reaction or state.
 In veterinary medicine, this can refer to emotional responses, such as fear or aggression, or medical conditions, such as seizures in dogs and cats. an excessive immune responseAn immune response is the immune system's reaction to foreign substances (antigens), such as microorganisms or proteins.
 It involves a series of processes aimed at recognizing, fighting, and eliminating these antigens., leading to anaphylaxisAnaphylaxis is a rapid, severe allergic reaction that is potentially life-threatening.
 It can be triggered by various factors, including food, medications, and insect stings, and requires immediate medical attention..

 Symptoms